 When you provision a Twilio phone number, you are billed for the full monthly price of the phone number up front.
 We do not offer prorated phone number billing.

 Phone numbers are billed on the same day the phone number was provisioned every month, unless this day doesn’t occur every month like the 31st.
-In these months, your project would be billed the MRC on the last day of the month (February 28th, March 31st, April 30th, etc.) until you release the phone number.
+In these cases when there is a month with less than 31 days, your project would be billed the MRC on the last day of the month making that date the new monthly bill date.
+As there is a month with only 28 days, after the number is billed for that 28 day month, the standard bill date for the number will be the 28th until you release the phone number.

 How is SMS and Voice usage charged?